-In this blog we will outline some of our favourite home design projects where we have seen interior doors or trim go outside of the norm and use multiple styles throughout the same home.
+In this blog, we will outline some of our favourite home design projects where we have seen interior doors or trim go outside of the norm and use multiple styles throughout the same home.

+Yes, you can definitely have mismatched interior doors and still make your home look stylish!
 There are many different types of interior doors including: moulded panel doors, shaker doors, router carved doors, stile and rail doors, barn doors and French doors.
 Not sure what these doors are and what the true definition is?
 Check out our blog Interior Door Types and How they Elevate your Space to learn more about some of our interior doors styles.

 Barn doors are a great way to save space as the doors are on a sliding track installed directly on the wall rather than swinging the door to open and close it which takes on floor space.
 In the two images below you can see this home used 5 panel interior doors but chose a unique custom barn door as well.
 It should be noted that any swing door style can be made into a barn door, but this client chose to make the barn door a different style all together.
 They stuck with the same interior door colour, white, but enhanced the design features in the barn door.
 By choosing something unique like this it turns the door, which has a functional purpose, into a unique design feature in the space.